-- 1.1 The main definitions of disaster and emergencies (similarities and differences); role of the hazard and vulnerability in disaster occurrence. - 1.2 The theoretical and conceptual basis of single and compound disaster, measurement of the consequences and threshold level of the responsibilities of the local/national/international communities in the scope of the required resources for planning and response during the local or state-wide incident, disaster, and crisis. - 1.3 The aim of the disaster/emergency management and main components of the disaster's management cycle - 1.4 The basic principles for development of disaster preparedness and importance of the appropriate risk assessment analysis - 1.5 The differences of the generic preparedness i.e. "all-hazard" and "specific" hazard's related preparedness process - 1.6 The importance and the scope of the preparedness plan for the protection and of the critical infrastructure, across the ten community's essential sectors - 1.7 The meaning and main components of the governmental, population/individuals and business preparedness planning activities - 1.8 The definition of public health emergency and importance of appropriate public health emergency preparedness in the scope of the public health emergency functions - 1.9 The specificity of the public health emergency preparedness plan and importance of the early warning and surveillance systems as a key elements for assessing of the state of emergency - 1.10 The opportunities for using a combined remote sensing technology, Geographic Information Systems (GIS), spatial statistical techniques and mathematical models which can help in modelling of the dispersion of the harmful agent and exposure of the population to the harmful agent. - 1.11 The use of the new rapid detection and identification of unknown agents or confirmation of known agents that can cause disaster. - 1.12 Being familiar with the structure and component of the hospital preparedness plan and infrastructure safety.
+1.1 The main definitions of disaster and emergencies (similarities and differences); role of hazard and vulnerability in disaster occurrence.

+1.2 The aim of the disaster/emergency management and main components of the disaster's management cycle.

+1.3 The basic principles for development of disaster preparedness and importance of the appropriate risk assessment analysis.

+1.4 The importance and the scope of the preparedness plan for the protection of the critical infrastructure, across the ten community's essential sectors.

+1.5 The specificity of the public health emergency preparedness plan and importance of the early warning and surveillance systems as key elements for assessing of the state of emergency.

+1.6 The opportunities for using a combined remote sensing technology, Geographic Information Systems (GIS), spatial statistical techniques and mathematical models which can help in modelling of the dispersion of the harmful agent and exposure of the population to the harmful agent.

+1.7 Being familiar with the structure and components of the hospital preparedness plan and infrastructure safety.

-- 2.1 Apply the activities which are necessary for ensuring an effective disaster management in a pre-event (disaster mitigation) and in a post-event (disaster response) period, aiming to ensure an appropriate (pre-event) and effective (post-event). - 2.2 Demonstrate basic understandings of disaster preparedness as a most effective disaster mitigation process. - 2.3 Demonstrate operational skills to use administrative measures, to implement strategies, and to improve coping capacities in order to lessen the adverse impacts of hazards and to minimize the opportunity for development of disaster. - 2.4 Apply analytical tools and to perform early and initial risk assessment. - 2.5 Do specific preparedness plan for the protection and strengthen the resilience of the critical infrastructure of the community, across the ten essential sectors. - 2.6 Develop the government preparedness actions grouped into five general categories: planning, resources and equipment, exercise, training and statutory authority.
+2.1 Demonstrate operational skills to use administrative measures, to implement strategies, and to improve coping capacities in order to lessen the adverse impacts of hazards and to minimize the opportunity for development of disaster.

-- 2.7 Determine the differences of the public health functions in the prevention/mitigation and preparedness phases during public health emergencies. - 2.8 Identify the 15 public health and health-care preparedness capabilities, divided in six core groups, as the basis for state and local public health and health-care preparedness. - 2.9 Develop an emergency response plan (ERP) and associated early warning and surveillance functions, training and exercises using an "all-hazard/whole-health" approach applicable in public health emergency. - 2.10 Know to use of remote sensing technology, Geographic Information Systems (GIS), spatial statistical techniques and mathematical models for modelling of the dispersion of the harmful agent and modelling of the exposure of the population to the harmful agent. - 2.11 Be able to communicate and manage the need for use of the public national/international network of public health laboratories for rapid detection and identification of unknown agents and/or confirmation of known agents - 2.12 Know to develop hospital preparedness plan taking into account such factors as the appropriateness and adequacy of physical facilities, organizational structures, human resources, and communication systems.

-Council on Linkages between Academia and Public Health Practice.
-Core competencies for public health professionals.
-At:

-http://www.phf.org/resourcestools/Pages/Core_Public_Health_Competencies.aspx Centers for Disease Control and Prevention, Centers for Disease Control and Prevention.
-Public health preparedness capabilities: National standards for state and local planning.
-Atlanta, GA: Centers for Disease Control and Prevention.
-2011

-Subbarao I, Lyznicki JM, Hsu EB, Gebbie KM, Markenson D, Barzansky B, Armstrong JH, Cassimatis EG, Coule PL, Dallas CE, King RV.
-A consensus-based educational framework and competency set for the discipline of disaster medicine and public health preparedness.
-Disaster Medicine and Public Health Preparedness.
-2008 Mar 1;2(01):57-68.
+2.2 Apply analytical tools and to perform early and initial risk assessment.

+2.3 Design a specific preparedness plan for the protection and strengthen the resilience of the critical infrastructure of the community, across the ten essential sectors.

+2.4 Develop the government preparedness actions grouped into five general categories: planning, resources and equipment, exercise, training and statutory authority.

+2.5 Identify the 15 public health and health-care preparedness capabilities as the basis for state and local public health and health-care preparedness.

+2.6 Develop an emergency response plan (ERP) and associated early warning and surveillance functions, training and exercises using an "all-hazard/whole-health" approach applicable in public health emergency.

+2.7 To communicate and manage the need for use of the public national/international network of public health laboratories for rapid detection and identification of unknown agents and/or confirmation of known agents.

+2.8 Develop hospital preparedness plan taking into account such factors as the appropriateness and adequacy of physical facilities, organizational structures, human resources, and communication systems.

-R 2.9 MILLENNIUM AND SUSTAINABLE DEVELOPMENT GOALS (Marta Lomazzi)
+R 2.9a MILLENNIUM AND SUSTAINABLE DEVELOPMENT GOALS (Marta Lomazzi)